pebreo/pebreo.github.io/BeginningGame.md

 ## the plan
 This book describes an ambitious plan to upgrade humanity.
 Here it is in a nutshell.

+First and foremosst, we must adopt an antifragile mindset.
 Let's embrace the messiness of life with an **antifragile mindset**.
 We're not just built to endure, we can actually thrive on the unexpected.
 Think of ...

-But this transformation goes beyond just us.
-Love is due for a rethink too.
+Next, time to upgrade love.
 Maybe traditional models don't quite fit everyone.
 Let's **destigmatize** exploring different relationship structures, like polyamory or ethical non-monogamy (ENM) ones.
-The core of relationship doesn't change: honesty, communication, and vulnerability.
-Its time upgrade our relationships.
+Afterall, but core of relationship doesn't change: honesty, communication, and vulnerability.
+And its time to upgrade our relationships.

-Now, the real game-changer: **karma socioeconomics**.
+Now, the next game-changer: **karma socioeconomics**.
 Imagine a system built on human-aligned AI and blockchain.
 The AI is transparent, explainable, and works for everyone, not just a privileged few.
 Blockchain keeps things secure, and everyone's on the same page.
 Sounds ambitious, but with the convergence of technology its within humanity's grasp.

 The result?
 A world where hunger, poverty, and disease become relics of the past.
 War?
 Let's hope it becomes a footnote in history.  **Infinite growth** becomes not just possible, but celebrated.
 Human connection thrives, and innovation explodes as everyone becomes a potential game-changer.
 This wouldn't just be a utopia, it would be a whole new era for humanity, one built on the power of diverse experiences and a willingness to explore the unknown.
 Now that's a future worth getting excited about.